Donders-Institute/hpc-utility/README.md

 To build the code, you will need the [GO compiler](https://golang.org).

-You also need to decide on the `$GOPATH` under which the GO source codes, dependancies, binaries and libraries are going to organized.
+Following the "GO concept", You also need to identify the `$GOPATH` on your system under which various GO source codes, libraries and binaries are to be stored (and organized).

 Assuming we use `$HOME/projects/go` as the `$GOPATH`, we will then clone the code of this repository as the follows: